knowOne08/attendee/docs/USER_GUIDE.md

 # User Guide

-This guide provides comprehensive instructions for using the LaunchLog Attendance Terminal system.
+This guide provides comprehensive instructions for using the Attendee Attendance Terminal system.

 ## Table of Contents